vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## Hardware

+{:.block-warning}
-Know it and make better performance choices.
+> Know it and make better performance choices.

-Even if it is unlikely that an WSE will ever interface directly with hardware, there'll be times that performance matters above all.
+Even if it is unlikely that a WSE will ever interface directly with hardware, there'll be times that performance matters above all.
 In such scenarios, it is crucial to understand how hardware works and to write code that is sympathetic to it.
 In general, you'll be interfacing with high performance libraries rather than writing low level code, but it it still cruical in order to utilize these libraries well.

 In no particular order, it is important to understand:
 * Relative speeds of processor and memory.
 Latency today is usually determined by cache misses (i.e. processors waiting for memory).